paulbelgium/coffee-shop-recipes/syrups/caramel.md

 - Uncover and stir slowly until the color resembles light honey, about 6 minutes.

 ### Step 4

 - Remove from heat.
 Very carefully add hot water.
-The mixture may spurt when adding water, so stand back.
+The mixture may spurt

 ### Step 5